ghostanza/react-express-skeleton/README.md

 # react-express-skeleton
 Working on creating an all-inclusive skeleton of sorts for myself to use for different projects.
+Currently working to turn it into a Spotify dashboard of sorts.

 ## File Structure
 ```